MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/troubleshoot-query-performance.md

 WHERE c.foodGroup = "Soups, Sauces, and Gravies" and c.description = "Mushroom, oyster, raw"
 ```

-Queries that have an `IN` filter with the partition key will only check one or more relevant physical partitions and will not "fan-out":
+Queries that have an `IN` filter with the partition key only check one or more relevant physical partitions and will not "fan-out":

 ```sql
 SELECT *